← Back to all articles

 Sometimes you don't have two hours.
 Maybe you're squeezing in a run before work, or your schedule shifted.
 In the 30-60 minute window before a run, you need something light and fast-digesting.

-This is where simple carbohydrates shine: a banana, a piece of white toast with jam, a handful of pretzels, or a small energy bar.
+This is where simple carbohydrates shine: a banana, a piece of white toast with jam, a handful of pretzels, or a rice cake.
 The key is to avoid anything heavy in fiber, fat, or protein.
 Those take longer to digest and can cause cramping or nausea during your run.

 Morning Runners: The Fasted Run Debate